leynos/crate-tools/docs/lading-design.md

   refreshed when they point at bumped members.
 This keeps the workspace graph consistent without forcing the excluded crate to change its own version.
 - The command reports a concise summary that enumerates every manifest path on its own line.
-The live mode prefix is `Updated version…`, while dry runs use `Dry run; would update…`.
-When no manifest requires changes the CLI reports a dedicated "No manifest changes required" message instead of rewriting files.
+The live mode prefix is `Updated version to <version> in …`, while dry runs use `Dry run; would update version to <version> in …`.
+When no manifest requires changes the CLI reports:
+  `No manifest changes required; all versions already <version>.`
 - A `--dry-run` flag bypasses file writes entirely while still computing the manifest diff.
 This allows automation to preview the impact of a bump without touching the workspace.